Purpose statement

 Definitions

-Corporate related courses: Courses or training designed to develop skills related to future goals with the Town of Oakville.
-Courses under consideration will include those that benefit career fields within the municipality, and not those related to the employee’s current position.
+Corporate-related courses: Courses or training designed to develop skills related to the employee’s future goals with the Town of Oakville.
+Courses under consideration will include those that benefit functions overseen by the town.

 Responsibilities